 Seventy feet below the sea you can find 5-8 foot Caribbean reef sharks circling the floor and waiting to be fed by specialized divers who hand-feed these magnificent creatures.
 And for the next 30 minutes you can free swim or kneel as the sharks do their thing and divers are treated to this awe-inspiring scene when man and shark share the ocean in harmony.

-From the Anthony’s Key dock, divers are taken to Bailey’s Key for a topside orientation and Q&A session to learn about diving etiquette with the dolphins.
+The Roatan Institute of Marine Sciences offers dolphin dives and snorkeling.
+You will be taken to Bailey’s Key for a topside orientation and Q&A session to learn about diving/snorkeling etiquette with the dolphins.
 Then, you’re just a short boat ride to a beautiful reef wall where two to three naturally curious dolphins arrive and are free to interact with you.
-And for the next 45 minutes divers can observe, photograph and play with bottlenose dolphins in their natural environment.
+And for the next 45 minutes you can observe, photograph and play with bottlenose dolphins in their natural environment.

 Topside at Roatan